chrispmaag/pulseaudio_speech_enhancement/README.md

 | Wave U-Net*   | 2.40 | -        |
 | DEMUCS        | 2.96 | 94.21    |

+* Results from Table 1 of Denoiser paper
+** Results from Table 1 of SASEGAN paper

 ### Samples from the Valentini test set